flashift/flashift-docs/docs/Endpoints/get-estimated-amount.md

   | Message       | Description
   |------------|-------------
-  | OK        | This means you’ve already reached the API limit.
-If you need an increased rate limit, please contact affiliate@flashift.app, or you can wait until the limit is reset.
+  | OK        | The request was successful, and the response contains the expected data.
-  | This pair is not available        | There is an error on the server side.
+  | Pair is not valid        | The provided currency pair is not supported or invalid.
+  | Minimum amount problem   | The specified amount is below the minimum allowed limit.

   ### Error codes